santosh-d3vpl3x/druid/docs/development/extensions-contrib/consul.md

 - Verify certificate paths are correct and files are readable by Druid process
 - Check certificate validity (not expired)
 - Ensure CA certificate matches Consul server certificate
-- For PEM private keys, ensure BouncyCastle library is on classpath
+- For Java keystores, verify the keystore type, password, and certificate alias are correct
+- For PEM files, ensure files are properly formatted (both PKCS#1 and PKCS#8 formats are supported)
 - Enable Java SSL debugging: `-Djavax.net.debug=ssl` to diagnose handshake issues

 ### Migration from ZooKeeper